digitalocean/container-blueprints/DOKS-CI-CD/README.md

 **YOU NEED TO ENSURE THAT YOUR DOMAIN REGISTRAR IS CONFIGURED TO POINT TO DIGITALOCEAN NAME SERVERS**.
 More information on how to do that is available [here](https://www.digitalocean.com/community/tutorials/how-to-point-to-digitalocean-nameservers-from-common-domain-registrars).

-Next, you will add a wildcard record (of type `A`) for the Kubernetes namespace used in this guide (`default` in this case, but can be any of your choice).
-First, you need to identify the load balancer external IP created by the Knative Serving component:
+Next, you will add a wildcard record (of type `A`) for the Kubernetes namespace used in this guide (`doks-ci-cd` in this case, but can be any of your choice).
+First, you need to identify the load balancer external IP created by Knative:

 ```shell
 kubectl get svc -n knative-serving